 The chapter ends by describing how to strike and defend from strikes in the various positions.

 The next chapter of the program shows the recruits various elements of Wrestling and Judo, mainly takedowns and throws.
 It first demonstrates how to break your fall, both falling backward and forward.
-This is something Judo and Jiu-Jitsu classes usually use as a
+This is something Judo and Jiu-Jitsu classes usually use as a warm up.

 Next, the program teaches a the various takedowns and throws, those being: